DigitalPublishingToolkit/TOD31MEDIADONOTEXIST/md/02chapter1.md

 There are two possible charges against Bolter and Grusin: that they hewed too closely to this model transplanted from another field, or not closely enough.
-The idea of *poiesis,* inherited from Fiedler, is dominated by the central principle of action and activity.
+The idea of *poiesis*, inherited from Fiedler, is dominated by the central principle of action and activity.
 Everything happens in and through action; all flows from it.
 This eliminates any precedence and, most importantly, makes performativity the basis of the